Enegnei/AppleVsFBI/AppleVsFBI.md

 From [*Reuters*](http://www.reuters.com/article/us-usa-obama-china-idUSKBN0LY2H520150302) ("Obama Sharply Criticizes China's Plans for New Technology Rules"):

-> “In an interview with Reuters, Obama said he was concerned about Beijing's plans for a far-reaching counterterrorism law
+> In an interview with Reuters, Obama said he was concerned about Beijing's plans for a far-reaching counterterrorism law
 > that would require technology firms to hand over encryption keys, the passcodes that help protect data,
-> and install security 'backdoors' in their systems to give Chinese authorities surveillance access.”
+> and install security 'backdoors' in their systems to give Chinese authorities surveillance access.

 Sounds oddly familiar, doesn't it?